Rugby league: Anatomy of a breakup - How the Warriors and Shaun Johnson fell out of love

 Outraged fans are offended by the suggestion the club didn't alert Johnson to their plans but there are strict rules in place around how clubs can discuss contractual matters with players.

-These discussions must be conducted through a player's agent or with all three parties together.
+These talks must be conducted through a player's agent or with all three parties together.

 However, the Warriors had, in fact, informed his manager of this very detail, in September - at least two weeks prior to New Zealand's test win over Australia in Auckland.